rustunit/bevy_ios_iap/README.md

 * listen to changes on previous transactions
 * fetch list of all transactions (to restore old purchases)

+## Notes
+* does not return locally un-signed/un-verified transactions

 ## TODOs
 * support subscription product type
 * catch exceptions in swift functions and report errors to rust